Evaluating the ROI of Moving to a Decision Engine for Risk Management

 • Time-to-Market

-Long development cycles, testing, and UAT increase the time to deploy risk management updates.
+Long development cycles, testing, and UAT slow risk logic updates.

 • Explainability

-Auditing rules require risk analysts to read the actual code, complicating the audit process.
+Auditing rules often require risk analysts to read code, which slows the audit process.

 Cost-Benefit Analysis: Transitioning to Decisimo